So you are ready to start learning web development this year? Congrats!

 Did you find a course you’d like to take?
 Which tools and programming language will you focus on first?

-Now, to get started, make sure to check out my guide on the best way to learn web development when you have no experience at all.
+To get started, make sure to check out my guide on the best way to learn web development when you have no experience at all.

 Also, I think you want to read my article on how to become a web developer with some helpful FAQs and hands-on tips!